Sedation Dentistry Springfield

 What Does Dental Sedation Feel Like?

 What sedatives will feel like depends on which one you use.
 Nitrous oxide sedation is commonly known as “laughing gas,” and as the name would suggest, it can make people feel a little bit giggly.
-You may also feel light, relaxed, and perhaps a little bit tingly.
+You may also feel light, relaxed, and perhaps tingly.

 Is Sedation Dentistry Covered by Insurance?

-Typically, no. Sedation dentistry is considered to be elective in most cases, which means that dental insurance companies won’t often pay for them.
+Typically, no. Sedation dentistry is considered to be an elective in most cases, which means dental insurance companies won’t often pay for them.

-However, they may make an exception if it’s determined that sedation is necessary in order to get treatment, like in the case of special needs patients.
-You may also get some insurance coverage if the treatment is extraordinarily complicated, like if you need multiple tooth extractions back-to-back.
+However, they may make an exception if it’s determined that sedation is necessary to get treatment, like in the case of special needs patients.
+You may also get some insurance coverage if the treatment is complicated, like if you need multiple tooth extractions back-to-back.

 How Long Does Dental Sedation Last?